Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Using The TDSP Structure and Templates

-The template is not populated with any code in the **Code** folder, or docs in the **Docs** folder.
+The template is not populated with any code in the **code** folder, or docs in the **docs** folder.
 You are expected to populate these folders with the code and document files that are necessary for executing and delivering your project.
-The [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/ProjectReport.md) file is a template that should be directly modified with information relevant to your project.
+The [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/docs/deliveralbe_docs/ProjectReport.md) file is a template that should be directly modified with information relevant to your project.
 It comes with a set of questions that help you fill out the information for each of the four stages of the [Team Data Science Process lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md).

-For an example of how a project structure can look like during execution or after completion is given below.
+For an example of how a project structure can look like during execution or after completion is given below (left panel in figure blelow).

 <img src="./images/instantiation-4.png" width="900" height="800">

 ## Documenting Your Project
 Refer to [TDSP documentation templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate) for documenting your project.
 In the current Azure Machine Learning TDSP documentation template, we recommend that you include all the information in the [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/docs/deliveralbe_docs/ProjectReport.md) file.
 This template should be filled out with information that is specific to your project.

 We also provide another [ProjectLearnings](https://github.com/amlsamples/tdsp/blob/master/docs/ProjectLearnings.md) template to include any information not be included in the primary project document, but that is still useful to document.